4ndY252/AstraG_DRL_ParkSens/README.md

 # AstraG_ESP32_DRL
-Dynamic turn signals + daytime running lights with custom animations controlled via ESP32
+Dynamic turn signals + daytime running lights with custom animations - ESP32

+Parking sensor and accelerometer outputting info to an OLED display - Arduino Nano

-Warning: I'm a beginner, not a senior developer.
+Warning: I'm an amateur, not a senior developer.

 TO DO:
 - synchronise turn signals